 CONTINUING PROFESSIONAL DEVELOPMENT (CPD) CODE

-Continual Professional Development (CPD) is any relevant and valid education or training by a Paralegal to enable them to develop his or her professional knowledge, skills and abilities.
+Continuing Professional Development (CPD) is any relevant and valid education or training by a Paralegal that enables them to develop their professional knowledge, skills and abilities.

 CPD should cover:

 - Client care skills

 Members of the PPR are responsible for their own professional development in accordance with the PPR Practice Rules.